2019 Science & Society Award

-Tackling topics like Russian hacking in the 2016, this video features interviews with internet pioneer Dr. Vint Cerf, Michael Wear (director of faith outreach for President Barack Obama), Nuala O'Connor (President and CEO, Center for Democracy and Technology).
-Produced and directed by Richard Sergay (Rebel Media).
+Tackling topics like Russian hacking in the 2016 elections, this video features interviews with internet pioneer Dr. Vint Cerf, Michael Wear (director of faith outreach for President Barack Obama), and Nuala O'Connor (President and CEO, Center for Democracy and Technology).
+The video was produced and directed by Richard Sergay (Rebel Media).

 He founded and leads Rebel Media Productions, a boutique consulting firm focused on new media, strategic and mission critical partnerships, and high level thought leader events.
-Richard graduated with Highest Honors from the University of California with a BA in Politics, undertook postgraduate work in International Relations at Georgetown University, and was John S. Knight Fellow at Stanford University.
+Richard graduated with highest honors from the University of California with a BA in Politics, undertook postgraduate work in International Relations at Georgetown University, and was the John S. Knight Fellow at Stanford University.

 Documentary Sponsorship - The FiReFilm Institute